sigasi/sigasi_insights/content/releasenotes/sigasi-4.13.md

 On October 1 we released Sigasi Studio 4.13.1.
 This release fixes the following reported issues:

-* Netsearch often does not work
+* Net search often does not work
 * Using the rename dialog does not work
 * The [Hierarchy View]({{< ref "manual/views.md#hierarchy-view" >}}) doesn't show up for certain entities
 * Fixed `Check Matching Components` for components of incomplete Verilog modules